capsule-corp-ternoa/ternoa-doc/docs/for-developers/02-building/01-create-nft.md

 ## How to create an NFT on-chain?

 ### Code Snippet
 This function creates an NFT on the Ternoa chain.
-It returns an object promise containing the NFTCreatedEvent provided by the Ternoa blochain.
+It returns an object promise containing the NFTCreatedEvent provided by the Ternoa blockchain.
 Use your own account by updating the //TernoaTestAccount with your account seed when retrieving the keyring from the example below.

 ```typescript showLineNumbers